openssl/openssl/doc/designs/quic-design/quic-api.md

 write), not both.
 This call will not be implemented for QUIC (e.g. always returns `SSL_NOTHING`) and `SSL_want_net_read` and `SSL_want_net_write` will be used instead.

-TBD: Should these be implemented for non-QUIC SSL objects?

 #### `SSL_set_initial_peer_addr`, `SSL_get_initial_peer_addr`